krystianbeduch/password-manager/README.md

 - Banking
 - Email

-➕ Adding Groups
+➕ Adding groups
 Group creation is integrated directly into the Add and Edit Password forms.
 When a user enters a new group name, the application checks whether the name is unique.
 Duplicate group names are not allowed.

-✏️ Editing or 🗑️ Deleting Groups
+✏️ Editing or 🗑️ Deleting groups
 Users can modify or remove existing groups through dedicated dialog windows.
 These dialogs work similarly to the ones used for editing or deleting password entries, allowing the user to select a group from a list.

 > [!WARNING]